 “You might not be interested in politics”, goes the famous quote.
 “But politics is interested in you.”
-What’s more at the upcoming election, politics is particularly interested in high net worth investors.
+What’s more at the upcoming election, the political spotlight is likely to be on high net worth investors.

 The next Federal election must be called before May 2019.
 Reading through the promises already in the media marketplace it’s an election that could have big implications for High Net Worth (HNW) investors.
 In this article we look at some of those proposed policies and at some implications for HNW investors and their families.